neumino/neumino.github.io/movies.md

-### Bob Ross: Happy Accidents, Betrayal &amp; Greed
+### Risen
-*Released on 2021-08-25, vote average 7.7*
+*Released on 2021-08-20, vote average 5.8*

-Bob Ross brought joy to millions as the world&#39;s most famous art instructor.
-But a battle for his business empire cast a shadow over his happy trees.
+Disaster unfolds when a meteor strikes a small town, turning the environment uninhabitable and killing everything in the surrounding area.
+Exobiologist Lauren Stone is called to find answers to the unearthly event.
+As she begins to uncover the truth, imminent danger awakens and it becomes a race against time to save mankind.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/J6JuA4qNU30?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/gyb2wGcgxEM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>